01mf02/jaq/README.md

     $ seq 1000 | jaq -n 'foreach inputs as $x (0; . + $x)'
     1 3 6 10 15 [...]

+Display base64-encoded images in the terminal using the `--img` flag, which enables auto-detection of base64-encoded images and displays them with Sixel (requires Sixel support):

+    $ jaq --img auto < examples/json_with_image_base64_png_value.json

 # Performance